W. F. West High School: Academics

 Students receive free access to the PSAT due to funding provided by a local organization, the Chehalis Foundation.
 With help from school officials, each senior is required to submit an application for acceptance to Centralia College, a program started by the school district to achieve high rates of graduation, college admission, and career opportunities for the students.

 The high school has been host to a University of Washington STEM camp since the early 2010s.
 A weeklong summer day-camp, the science, technology, engineering, and mathematics classes are held at W.F.
 West's STEM wing and are open to all students of high school age, regardless of school district.
 The educational opportunity is based on a partnership between the university and the Chehalis Foundation.
 To bolster the STEM program further, the school purchased an electron microscope in the mid-2010s.

 Beginning in early 2023, students can participate as cashiers and baristas at the "Crimson & Gray", a coffee shop in the school, through the Business and Marketing class.
 The shop, part of a business and marketing class supported through the Distributive Education Clubs of America (DECA), is run in-full by the students.
 The shops ingredients and products are supplied from a local coffee shop, L.C.
 Coffee Company (LCCC).
 A similar shop, also supported by LCCC, opened in 2025 at Centralia High School.
+A thrift store, also operated by students, opened in 2025.
+Funds gained from the enterprise are shared between student clubs at the high school.

 Graduation rates

 In 2019, the four-year graduation rate was 95%, bettering the state average by 14 points.
 The graduation rate in 2024 was 97.6%.
 In 2010, the level was 77% and 1/3rd of those students achieved admission into a university or training school.
 In 2018, 73% of seniors who graduated went on to further higher education.
 That rate increased to 100% in 2019, beginning a six-year stretch in which all graduating senior classes were accepted into college.

 The school district initiated a program to increase the percentage of students who received a postgraduate credential that led to a career with a living wage.
 With a goal to expand the number from 20% to 60% by 2022, the achievement was done quicker than expected and was further repurposed to accelerate the percentage to 75% by 2035 under an initiative known as "75 by 35".
 The overall education efforts to prepare students for graduation and be accepted into college, military service, or technical training was thought to be the only such type in the state and a rarity in the United States.

+In 2024, the total value of scholarships to W.F.
+West students were recorded to be $3.2 million.